-With the coronavirus COVID-19 sweeping the planet, it’s a good time to discuss how to boost your immune system with the Mediterranean diet.
+With the coronavirus COVID-19 sweeping the planet, it’s important to have a healthy immune system.
+Let’s go over how to boost your immune system with the Mediterranean diet.

 Most of what I am going to discuss is a natural part of the Mediterranean diet already.
 I’d like to give you some specific tips for foods that are good for your immune system so you can make a plan and a shopping list.

 Variety is key to proper nutrition.
 Eat the rainbow.
 Vegetables and fruits in a variety of colors offer you a well-rounded nutritional package.
 Each color has its own beneficial properties.

 Before we get into specifics about food, let’s go over some lifestyle tips.
 The Mediterranean diet is a complete lifestyle which includes healthy habits.
 While you may not want to be socializing during this virus, don’t forget to pick up the phone and check in on your elderly relatives and neighbors.
 Maybe they’re afraid to go to the crowded supermarkets or maybe they just need someone to talk to.

 Here are some activities that help boost your immune system.

 1. Reduce stress levels.
 I know that is easier said than done, right?
 Stress is a natural part of life.
 Learn to cope with it in healthy ways.

 Try meditation, Not only can it calm your mind, it can also boost your creativity, which is a great way to relieve stress.
 I have a meditation playlist on my YouTube channel.
 Click here to explore my meditation files.